 Lydia Thornley is a talented graphic designer, creative director, reportage sketcher and workshop presenter based in East London.
-Her multi-faced experience expands from brand identity, art direction or communication design to illustration.
-After working for Derek Forsyth Partnership, at Pentagram in David Hillman's team, at Lewis Moberly and Crescent Lodge Design, in 1991 she decided to go freelance.
+Her multi-faceted experience ranges from brand identity, art direction and communication design to illustration.
+After working for Derek Forsyth Partnership, at Pentagram in David Hillman's team, at Lewis Moberly and Crescent Lodge Design, she decided to go freelance in 1991.

 Lydia’s vast clientele list has included explorers, physicists, beekeepers, social entrepreneurs, chefs, galleries, a sustainable fashion label, digital communications experts, charities, NGOs and educators.
-In late career she rediscovered her passion for sketching and her work-life expanded.
+Later in her career, she rediscovered her passion for sketching and her work-life expanded.

 She claims her sketching work happened by accident and then soon turned into her prolific Instagram feed @lydiathornley which has led to two exhibitions, commissions, workshops and to create her own product line sold in galleries and online.
 Lydia’s fast-paced sketching and illustration document how she perceives the world when we stop and observe.

 Catching Lydia before her sketchwalk for the Trampery in East London, we’ve asked her questions about being a woman in a male-dominant industry, embracing a new career after her 50s and how to be prolific without being a workaholic.

 LC: You have such a wonderful experience in design and illustration.
 Tell us how was the start of your career compared to how to work these days?
 You were in a male-dominant industry which operated in very long hours.
 How was your lifestyle back then and now?
 What has changed for women of the design industry?